solita/solita.github.com/_posts/2018-11-07-securing-websocket-endpoints.md

 **Disclaimer**: I am *not* a security professional.
 Don’t take what I write here as gospel.
 If you spot any mistakes or outright falsehoods, please let me know.

+**Edit** (2020-08-26): An earlier version of this article incorrectly advised using an HTTP header (such as `X-CSRF-Token`) in the WebSocket handshake request to pass the anti-forgery token from the client to the server.
+However, as @Thw0rted points out in the comments, browsers do not allow you to set headers for the WebSocket handshake request.
+I amended this article to propose sending the anti-forgery token in a query string instead —  although that approach comes with its caveats (see the "Cross-Site Request Forgery" section).

 ## Same Origin Policy

 The [Same Origin Policy] (SOP)[^1] is a security mechanism built into modern web browsers.
 It stops scripts on one web page from accessing data on another web page.